Lillie Devereux Blake: Civil War correspondent

 When the Civil War broke out, she worked as a correspondent for several newspapers, including the New York Evening Post, the New York World, Philadelphia Prost, and the War Press.
 Blake's detailed and riveting accounts of the unfolding events brought her acclaim and fame.
 Visiting the White House, she met with President Abraham Lincoln, Andrew Johnson, and General Ulysses S. Grant.

 Suffrage

 Blake testified before the New York Constitutional Commission of 1873 in support for women's suffrage.
 Along with Matilda Joslyn Gage, she signed the 1876 Centennial Women's Rights Declaration.
 She was president of the New York State Woman's Suffrage Association from 1879 to 1890 and of the New York City Woman's Suffrage League from 1886 to 1900.
+In 1886 she and a group of suffragists, including her young daughter, Katherine, boarded a cattle barge to protest the hypocrisy of dedicating the Statue of Liberty to a country in which women still could not vote.
 Blake was also the chair of the National American Women's Suffrage Association's Committee on legislative Advice from 1895, when it was founded, until 1899, when it was effectively dissolved by Susan B. Anthony.